-The primary goal of the School Psychology Program at the University of Wisconsin-Madison is to develop professionals whose activities support the educational and psychological well-being of children and youth.
-These activities include research as it pertains to being a trained consumer and understanding and pursuit of research in applied settings, training, and practice, both separately and in combination.
-The school psychologist is expected to have competence in each of these roles.
+The School Psychology Doctoral Program at the University of Wisconsin-Madison prepares school psychologists for entry level-level practice careers in schools, clinical settings, advocacy settings, policy positions, and research/training settings.
+The program is accredited by the APA and approved by the National Association of School Psychologists (NASP).
+The primary goal of the program is to develop professionals whose activities support the educational and psychological well-being of children and youth.
+These activities include research, training, and practice, both separately and in combination.
+The doctoral-level school psychologist is expected to have competence in each of these roles.
 Within this context, the school psychology faculty embraces a scientist-scholar-practitioner model of training.
 The integration of scientist, scholar, and practitioner roles provides a basis for graduates to assume leadership responsibilities in the field of school psychology.